10.2 Corrective Action Explained [ISO 9001 Procedure]

 Isolate and verify the root-cause by testing each possible cause against the problem description and test data.
 Also isolate and verify the place in the process where the effect of the root-cause should have been detected and contained (escape point).

-Complete a Comparative Analysis - Corrective Action Report
+Complete a Comparative Analysis

 The problem description should describe the problems in terms of what, where, when, and how big.
-The description should contain facts; such as observations and documentary evidence and not assumptions.
-All information must be gathered before identifying the root-cause can begin.
-Make sure both of the above factors are true before you move to the next step.
-Consider any new information that the team may have gathered since completing the initial problem description.
+The description should contain facts; essential information such as observations and documentary documentation as evidence and not assumptions.
+All information must be gathered before formal process of identifying the cause can begin.

 To complete a comparative analysis: